AadityaJain0128/RAG_Medical_Chatbot/README.md

-# 🩺 RAG-Based Medical Assistant Chatbot
+# 🩺 RAG-Based Medical Assistance Chatbot

 This project is a Retrieval-Augmented Generation (RAG) based chatbot built using **LangChain**, **Groq (LLaMA3)**, and **HuggingFace MiniLM** embeddings.
 It answers medical-related queries by retrieving contextually relevant information from a pre-embedded knowledge base.